circlefin/w3s-entity-secret-sample-code/README.md

 This repository demonstrates Entity Secret generation and encryption for Circle's W3S API.

 The process involves two steps:

-  1. **Generation (one-time)**: Generate a cryptographically secure 32-byte entity secret and encode it as a 64-character hex string for secure storage
+  1. **Generation (one-time)**: Generate a cryptographically secure 32-byte entity secret and encode it as a 64-character hex string.

-  2. **Encryption (per API request)**: Encrypt the 32-byte entity secret using RSA-OAEP (with SHA-256 for both the OAEP hash and MGF1), then base64-encode the resulting ciphertext for API requests
+  2. **Encryption (per API request)**: Encrypt the 32-byte entity secret using RSA-OAEP (with SHA-256 for both the OAEP hash and MGF1), then base64-encode the resulting ciphertext for API requests.

 ## Getting Started